-Öxarárfoss falls from the Öxarár river and then runs between the tectonic plates for about half kilometer.
-The river then works it’s way to þingvallavatn – Iceland’s largest and coldest lake.
-On the way to the lake the waterfall descends a man made waterfall which diverts the flow onto the plains.
+Öxarárfoss falls from the Öxarár river and then runs between the tectonic plates for about half a kilometer.
+The river then works it’s way to þingvallavatn.
+A scenic lake, þingvallavatn is Iceland’s largest and coldest lake.
+After Oxarafoss, the river winds its way to the lake via a man-made waterfall, which diverts the flow of water onto the lower plains.
 The man-made waterfall was created by early Icelanders to create a water source for horses attending the early parliament assemblies.

 North American Plate

-In the picture above facing East, you can see the rocky outcrop which protrudes further than the waterfall.
-If you follow the Öxarár river on the other side you will have a view facing West which could include the river and Almannagjá (every-man gorge).
+In the picture above, facing east, you can see the rocky outcrop that protrudes further than the waterfall.
+If you follow the Öxarár river on the other side, you will have a view facing west, which could include the river and Almannagjá (every-man gorge).
 Legend has it that the conspiracy to burn down the house of Njall, in the Saga of Burning Njall, took place in the Almannagjá.

 If you are not nervous of heights it is possible to stand on the protruding rocky outcrop, if is possible to photography the whole waterfall.
 Having this elevation gives a totally different perspective of Öxarárfoss waterfall.
 Having soft light reflect on the clam surface of the river before it plunges over the rocks is quite satisfying.

 Frozen Öxarárfoss Waterfall

 Öxarárfoss is about the right size to freeze.
 During prolonged periods of -4 degrees and under, the waterfall will become thicker and thicker with ice until only a small part is flowing.
 With reasonable caution, it is possible to get close to the falls and photograph the fine details of the icicles and the blue of the pure water.